Covid-19 Delta outbreak: Judge's son William Willis, lawyer Hannah Rawnsley sentenced for flouting Auckland lockdown to holiday in Wānaka - NZ Herald

 "We understand that strict compliance is required to stamp out Covid-19 from our country.
 We have let everyone down with our actions, and we wholeheartedly apologise."

+The judge described Willis' characterisation of the trip as a last-minute decision as "hard to accept", adding that no other conclusion than pre-meditation "is rationally possible".

+Willis also showed evidence of deceit by giving the wrong address to a car rental company and showing his unrelated exemption papers to a police officer in Wānaka, he found.
+But it's also clear both defendants are apologetic and will continue to suffer as a result of their bad decision making, he said.

-Willis and Rawnsley were initially set to make their first appearance at Papakura District Court on October 14.
+Tuesday's "first appearance" hearing for Willis and Rawnsley was initially set for October 14.
 But - as has happened with most cases in recent months involving defendants who aren't in custody - the matter has was delayed repeatedly as Auckland's lockdown dragged on.

-Adding to the complication of setting a court date has been the involvement of Wellington-based District Court Judge Davidson, who was appointed to oversee the case to avoid any conflicts of interest.
-Willis' mother is Auckland-based district court Judge Mary-Beth Sharp.
+Adding to the complication of setting a court date has been the involvement of Judge Davidson, who is based in Wellington but was appointed to oversee the case to avoid any conflicts of interest given the profession of Willis' mother.

 The couple were initially set to appear at court in person for today's hearing.

-But in a minute released last week citing red traffic light protocols, Judge Davidson said he will allow Willis and Rawnsley to appear via audio-video feed.
-Prosecutors and defence counsel appeared in person.
+But in a minute released last week citing red traffic light protocols, Judge Davidson said he would allow Willis and Rawnsley to appear via audio-video feed while the prosecutor and defence counsel appeared in person.

 The judge declined applications by multiple media outlets to take photos or video of the couple during the hearing.